Search Menu

 How Is Xylitol Poisoning Treated?

-If you suspect your dog ate something with xylitol/birch sugar in it, no matter how little it was, contact your veterinarian (or an emergency veterinarian if it’s off-hours) immediately.
+If you suspect your dog ate something with xylitol/birch sugar in it, contact your veterinarian or an emergency clinic immediately.

-“Because the amount of xylitol in gum and other products varies so widely and because some manufacturers don’t report how much is in their product,” Coile says.
-She advises calling your vet ASAP.
+“Because the amount of xylitol in gum and other products varies so widely and because some manufacturers don’t report how much is in their product,” Coile says, a quick call to your vet is always the safer choice.
 A good prognosis is dependent on how quickly the pet is treated.
 Your veterinarian may need to stabilize your pet’s blood sugar, give intravenous fluids, monitor your pet, and use other therapies to treat symptoms.

 How Can I Protect My Dog?